hrr37-hermes-4/deploy-proxy-andrew/README.md

 # deploy-proxy-andrew

-##Description
+## Description
-Deploy's proxy server for BookShelf App
+Deploy's proxy server for BookShelf App.
 Should contain widgets for:
-  Main Info
+  1. Main Info
-  Extra Details (from deploy-details-andrew)
+  1. Extra Details (from deploy-details-andrew)
-  Author
+  1. Author
-  Reviews
+  1. Reviews

 ## Usage
 Website shows books different books where :id tag is a number from 1-100;